 Start making financial provisions at the earliest towards your retirement planning.
 It makes sense to create assets that are sure to generate substantial revenue regularly, such as renting out a shop or house.
 Another option is to decide on a lump sum target amount that can fetch sizable interest, and then make provisions to start contributing to that fund.

 Some important reasons we save are retirement, child’s education/marriage, taking care of family members, and having money for unforeseen exigencies.
 Ensure you save for all these reasons simultaneously.
 If you only save for your children and do not use your surplus savings towards a comfortable retired life, you are inviting future financial problems.
 Careful and futuristic financial planning can help you direct savings towards all important reasons without any compromises.
-The key is to begin investing and saving as early as possible, thereby capitalising on the power of compounding.
+The key is to begin investing and saving as early as possible, thereby capitalizing on the power of compounding.

 Learn from experiences, invest some time reading about finance, speaking with financial experts and saving planning guide for your future.
 Continually review your financial situation and allocate extra savings towards areas where you need to contribute more, this will help you direct your savings wisely and improve your overall financial health.
 Managing your savings will empower you, and now is the perfect time, if you haven’t started yet.